HumanAssisted/JACS/README.md

 # Usage

+To install the command line tool for creating and verifying agents and documents

+    cargo install jacs

+To add the lib to your project

+    cargo add jacs

 ## setting up

-First configure your configuration which are loaded as envirornment variables.
+First, configure your configuration which are loaded as envirornment variables.
 Create a `jacs.config.json` from [the example](./jacs.config.example.json)

 Note: Do not use `jacs_private_key_password` in production.
 Use the environment variable `JACS_PRIVATE_KEY_PASSWORD` in a secure manner.
 This encrypts a private key needed for signing documents.
 You can create a new version of your agent with a new key, but this is not ideal.